gkapfham/www.gregorykapfhammer-old.com/biography.md

-As an educator, Gregory Kapfhammer develops and teaches [courses]({{site.baseurl}}teaching/) in the areas of software engineering, software testing, web development, data management, mobile app design, operating systems, and distributed systems.
+As an educator, Gregory Kapfhammer develops and teaches [courses]({{site.baseurl}}teaching/) in the areas of software engineering, software testing, web development, data management, operating systems, and distributed systems.
 He is also a research adviser for undergraduate and graduate theses.
 Kapfhammer's expertise in teaching was recognized when Allegheny College presented him with the [Thoburn Award for Excellence in Teaching](https://sites.allegheny.edu/alumni/award-recipients/#thoburn).
 As a leader of a large team of software engineers, Kapfhammer creates useful educational [software]({{site.baseurl}}software/) that effectively supports